jshearin01/mysite/README.md

 The text on the site listed on the Home and About pages are both created via their own Django model.

 ## Markdown
-The folliwing fields use [Markdown](https://www.markdownguide.org/basic-syntax/):
+The following fields use [Markdown](https://www.markdownguide.org/basic-syntax/):
 - HomePage.content
 - AboutPage.content
 - BlogPost.content